 Whilst the Board is responsible for overseeing the processes in place to manage risk, it has delegated the detailed performance of this function to the Audit, Risk and Compliance Committee.
 The Committee and the Board have both approved Spark Infrastructure's Risk Management Policy.
-Further details in relation to risk management are set out in Note 28 to the Financial Statements.
+Further details in relation to risk management are set out in Note 23 to the Financial Statements (in the 2016 Annual Report).

-The Audit, Risk and Compliance Committee Charter, the External Audit Procedure, and a summary of Spark Infrastructure's Risk Management Policy, are available on the Spark Infrastructure website.
+The Audit, Risk and Compliance Committee Charter, the External Audit Procedure and a summary of Spark Infrastructure's Risk Management Policy are available on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.